Klez_brandar_album_cover_by_portrait_photographer_athens_greece

 Johanna Korantzopoulou_yoga_photography_by_Dimitris_Vlaikos_1_Athens_Greece

-Johanna Korantzopoulou is a yoga instructor whose practice embodies the perfect balance of strength, grace, and inner power.
-Through this photography series of yoga portraits, my artistic goal was to go beyond documenting physical poses — I wanted to visually express the quiet force, resilience, and feminine energy that define Johanna’s presence on and off the mat.
+Johanna Korantzopoulou Goyal is a yoga teacher whose practice embodies the perfect balance of strength, grace and inner power.
+Through this photography series of yoga portraits, my artistic goal was to go beyond documenting physical poses — I wanted to visually express the quiet force, resilience and feminine energy that define Johanna’s presence on and off the mat.

-I believe that yoga photography must capture not just movement, but emotion.
-Johanna moved with a seamless flow, demonstrating how each posture is not merely a shape, but a living expression of breath, intention, and self-awareness.
-With each image, I sought to translate the subtle connection between body, mind, and spirit into an artistic narrative that celebrates the transformative power of yoga.
+I believe that that yoga photography must capture not just movement, but emotion.
+Johanna moved with a seamless flow, demonstrating how each posture is not merely a shape, but a living expression of breath, intention and self-awareness.
+With each image, I sought to translate the subtle connection between body, mind and spirit into an artistic narrative that celebrates the transformative power of yoga.

-The setting we chose was intentionally minimal, allowing natural light and movement to shape the atmosphere.
-Every detail — from the curve of the hands to the extension of the spine — was composed to reflect the artistry inherent in yoga practice.
-As a photographer, I am always drawn to projects where I can merge technical precision with emotional depth, and this collaboration with Johanna offered exactly that.
+The setting we chose was intentionally minimal, allowing nature, morning light and movement to shape the atmosphere.
+Every detail, from the gesture of the hand to the curve of the spine was composed to reflect the discipline and beauty inherent in yoga practice.
+As a photographer, I am always drawn to projects where I can merge technical precision with emotional depth.

 Johanna Korantzopoulou_yoga_photography_by_Dimitris_Vlaikos_1_Athens_Greece